luke-ck/vgpmp/README.md

 # A Unifying Framework for Variational Gaussian Process Motion Planning

-This repo contains the code used to generate the results of our paper, A Unifying Framework for Variational Gaussian Process Motion Planning, which was accepted at AISTATS 2024 and can be found here: https://arxiv.org/abs/2309.00854
+This repo contains the code used to generate the results of our paper, [A Unifying Framework for Variational Gaussian Process Motion Planning](https://arxiv.org/abs/2309.00854), which was accepted at AISTATS 2024.

 ### Installation Guide